Coddiction-101/minimal-digital-stopwatch/README.md

 - Uses `setInterval` with 60fps update rate for smooth timing
 - Calculates elapsed time based on timestamps for accuracy
 - Formats displayed time with leading zeros for consistent width
-- Fixes timer shaking by using monospace font and fixed width
+- Fixes timer shaking by using a monospace font and a fixed width

 ## Future Improvements